 Yes, SPS will be a part of the Integrated Teams serving the Lower Mainland, which include:

 During the first phase of the transition, the model will follow the shift schedule used by the Surrey RCMP.
 Typically, frontline shifts are rotating,11-12 hours (four on, four off) and have multiple start times to best address peak policing periods.
-Consideration is being given to multiple models from across the country and any future changes will be driven by call response data and operating procedures that will best serve the City of Surrey, ensuring public safety and employee wellness.

 SPS will be looking into a combination of two-person and one-person vehicles depending on the units.
 For some agencies up to 40% of calls for service require a multi-officer response, which makes two-person vehicles a more cost-effective response that supports officer safety and public safety.